centreon/centreon-documentation/versioned_docs/version-24.10/alerts-notifications/dashboards.md

 #### Update properties

-Click the **gear** button at the bottom right of the dashboard to update its name and description.
+Click the **gear** button at the top left of the dashboard to update its name and description.

 #### Edit dashboard widgets